Defining Idle Time: How to Calculate, Interpret, and Improve it

 One can easily imagine a situation where a machine was idling:

-One question you need to ask yourself before we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to completely eliminate idle time?
+One question you need to ask yourself before we dive into actionable tips is something we already alluded to earlier: Do you even want to eliminate idle time?

-Things are different when we start talking about machines as it’s not like they are going to get tired, lose concentration, and make a mess.
+Things are different when we start talking about machines as it’s not like they will get tired, lose concentration, and make a mess.
 That being said, there are reasons not to push all machines to their limits either.
 While machines do not get tired, they do get worn out.
-For instance, a lot of machines have components that can reach unhealthy levels of heat if they do not have proper breaks.
-Sometimes, a little bit of idle time might be just what they need to cool down.
+For instance, some machines have components that should not exceed certain temperature levels.
+A little bit of idle time might be just what they need to cool down.